What if I Was in a Car Accident in a Construction Zone?

 Summer is the prime time for every outdoor activity in the book – swimming, hiking, visiting amusement parks, you name it!
 Unfortunately, it’s also the prime time for construction.

-Reflective cones and striped barriers are a common occurance on I-69.
+Reflective cones and striped barriers are a common occurrence on I-69.
 Sometimes these can become more than mere annoyances during your rush hour commute.

 Construction zones pose risks to travelers and workers alike.
 Determining fault in car crash in a construction zone can be more difficult than one involving just two drivers.